 More recently I have been working on a series of interrelated projects focusing on Islam in contemporary Indonesia, while completing a monograph on the use of Balinese script in rites of healing, sorcery and architecture.
 Centered on a critical ethnography of script use, the book explores the relationship between writing, agency and collective life—with an eye to wider theoretical debates in the analysis of media and communication.
 Provisionally entitled The Life of Letters: Religion, Script and Writing in Contemporary Bali, the monograph will be submitted to the Universität Heidelberg as my Habilitationsschrift.

-In addition to edited volumes on Entertainment Media in Indonesia (Routledge 2008, with Mark Hobart) and The Power of Balinese Script (Brill forthcoming, with Annette Hornbacher), my most recent publications have appeared in Archipel: Études interdisciplinarires sur le monde insulindien, History of Religions, Modern Asian Studies, Bijdragen tot de Taal-, Land- en Volkenkunde, Asian Journal of Communication, and the Jurnal Kajian Bali.
+In addition to edited volumes on Entertainment Media in Indonesia (Routledge 2008, with Mark Hobart) and The Materiality and Efficacy of Balinese Letters (Brill forthcoming, with Annette Hornbacher), my most recent publications have appeared in Archipel: Études interdisciplinarires sur le monde insulindien, History of Religions, Modern Asian Studies, Bijdragen tot de Taal-, Land- en Volkenkunde, Asian Journal of Communication, and the Jurnal Kajian Bali.

 In addition to what you’ll find here, further details and materials are also available on my academia.edu page.